Understanding, Avoiding and Dealing with Collisions & Traffic AccidentsUpdated Dec. 25, 2020

 Nobody likes to entertain the possibility of being involved in a crash or collision - particularly when first learning to drive!
 Learning how to deal with collisions is a frightening but vital aspect of your driver’s training.
 As motorists, we cannot ignore the fact that collisions happen every day, in every city and state.
 More importantly, they could happen to anybody.
 You could be the safest driver in the world and still fall victim to the foolish actions of another road user.
 Therefore, you must be ready and armed with the right knowledge to deal with dangerous situations and crashes effectively.

 Your safety on the road is largely within your control.
 Even if you cannot avoid a collision, you absolutely can influence the way that collision plays out.
-The techniques covered in this essential section will teach you how to turn a potentially devastating crash into minor collision – or as close to it as possible.
-Let’s begin, with an analysis of severity in different types of collision.
+The techniques covered in this essential section will teach you how to turn a potentially devastating crash into a minor collision – or as close to it as possible.
+Let’s begin, with an analysis of severity in different types of collisions.

 Would you pass a driving test today?